Sweet Dew incident: Executions of Li Xun, his associates, and other chancellors

 On the same day, a grand procession was held for the executions of the chancellors and the key associates of Li Xun.
 300 soldiers from the Left Shence Army, holding Li Xun's head high in front of the procession, escorted Wang Ya, Wang Fan, Luo, and Guo Xingyu.
 300 soldiers from the Right Shence Army escorted Jia, Shu Yuanyu, and Li Xiaoben.
 The officials were taken to the imperial ancestral shrines and the shrines to the gods of earth, and they were presented as if they were sacrificial animals.
-They then were paraded at the eastern and western markets of Chang'an.
+They were then paraded at the eastern and western markets of Chang'an.
 With the imperial officials ordered to oversee the executions, they were executed by being cut in half at the waist, and then their heads were cut off and hung outside Xing'an Gate.
 Their relatives, no matter how distantly related, were executed, including children, and some who had somehow initially escaped death were made into government slaves.
 It was said that during these few days, none of the decisions being made in Emperor Wenzong's name were actually made by Emperor Wenzong himself (or even known by him); rather, Qiu and Yu Hongzhi were making all of these decisions.

 On December 18, Gu Shiyong was arrested, even though the edicts that he had drafted ordering that the six eunuchs sent out to survey the circuits be forced to commit suicide were ignored by the six circuits receiving the edicts.